AshutoshDubey0703/todo/README.md

 This is a TODO app written in react.js

-This app displays list of remaing TODOs and allows use to add and delete a TODO.
+This app displays list of remaing TODOs and allows user to add and delete a TODO.

 User can delete TODOs by clicking on the TODO.

 User can add TODOs by entering the task in the input field and by clicking on add button.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).